Your Money Newsletter: Prepare for the Holiday Season Without Debt

-WASHINGTON — As September rolls in with cooler weather, it's a reminder that the holiday season is fast approaching.
+As September rolls in with cooler weather, it's a reminder that the holiday season is fast approaching.
 This often means higher spending, but this year can be different.
 Let’s focus on preparing for the holidays without overspending or falling into debt.
-Throughout September, I'll be sharing financial strategies to help you plan wisely for the upcoming holiday season.
+(U.S. Air National Guard graphic by Master Sgt.
+Arthur M. Wright)

 |Date Taken: